jhsu802701/rails_from_scratch_rails5/07-02-postgresql.md

 ```

 ### Setup Scripts
-* Create the file pg-setup.rb with the following content:
+* Create the file pg_setup.rb with the following content:
 ```
 #!/usr/bin/ruby